-One of the first things every cannabis user experiences is the cotton mouth (or the dry mouth symptom).
+One of the first things that every cannabis user experiences is dry mouth.

 This is what it looks like:

 You smoke a joint and after some time you have an overwhelming sensation of dryness in your mouth.

 You immediately start panicking and scanning the nearby area for the nearest source of water (or any other liquid of that matter).

 Finally, you chug down a liter of water like it’s nobody’s business.